scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 definitions by the finite difference method.
-We highlight the generation and automated execution of highly optimized stencil code from only a few lines of high-level symbolic Python for a set of operators used in seismic inversion problems, before exploring the use of Devito for a range of scientific equations.
+We highlight the generation and automated execution of highly optimized stencil code from only a few lines of high-level symbolic Python for a set of scientific equations, before exploring the use of Devito operators in seismic inversion problems.

 .. class:: keywords